-Cleaning a carpet usually involves vacuuming the living daylights out of it.
+Cleaning a carpet usually involves vacuuming the living daylight out of it.
 However, you’re often left feeling like it wasn’t enough.
-There are still pet hair in the fibers and small particles of dust — plus that musty odor that just won’t go away.
+There is still pet hair in the fibers and small dust particles — plus that musty odor that won’t go away.

 Top Carpet Cleaning Hacks

 These are the 15 best carpet cleaning hacks we’ve found:

 Pet hair can be tricky to get rid of.
 If you have a long-haired pet, you might feel like a victim of pet hair.
 Fine hair clings to the carpet fibers, making it difficult for even a vacuum to remove.